 - Confidential papers are placed in the designated confidential waste bin or into sacks.

-- Delivery, collection or exchange of these bins can be requested from the Confidential Waste web form.
+- Delivery, collection or exchange of these bins can be requested from the Confidential Waste Disposal Form

 Who removes it?

-- At South Kensington, the Soft Services Support Team will deliver, collect or exchange bins as requested.
+- At South Kensington, Royal Brompton, White City and St. Mary's the Soft Services Support Team will deliver, collect or exchange bins as requested.
 Full containers are held securely in a locked compound until collected by the contractor.
 The contractor will service the other loactions.